Center for Cyber Education

 Dave received his Doctorate of Philosophy degree from Wayne State University in 2006.
 His other degrees include an M.S. in Information Systems and Telecommunication from the University of Colorado, MBA from the University of Detroit Mercy, and a B.S. in Logistics from Penn State.
-Dave has held certifications as a Lead Security Auditor for the British Standards Institute and as a Certified Information Professional with the Association for Information and Image Management (AIIM).
+Dave is a Cisco CCNA and has held certifications as a Lead Security Auditor for the British Standards Institute and as a Certified Information Professional with the Association for Information and Image Management (AIIM).

 Candice considers herself a jack-of-all-trades in IT and has an entrepreneurial spirit.
 Since 1996, she has owned and operated several small businesses as well as taught IT and business courses on campuses and online.

 She has two master’s degrees and several certifications related to project management and web technologies.
 Currently, she is pursuing software development and data analytics.

 Joe Barnhart serves as an Instructor for WGU, facilitating technical communication and capstone courses.
 His somewhat eclectic skillset includes extensive higher education teaching experience, communication expertise, and an IT background.
 His has a tremendous amount of practical computer technology experience with 12 years in the production environment at the university level.

 Prior to that time, his technical writing and Ph.D. research provided a rich background that thrived in rapidly changing environments.
 He has excellent writing and verbal communication experience having taught, published, and presented on technical, organizational, management, and motivational topics for many years.
 His current objective is to use his expertise to provide a positive impact on students wanting to success in today’s dynamic market place.